davidcockbill/habit_calendar/documentation/README.md

 ![prototype](./images/circuit_2.jpg)

 I used sockets for the shift registers and Arduino.
-This has made the whols thing higher than I expected as I want a low profile frame.
+This has made the whole thing higher than I expected as I want a low profile frame.
 We'll see if I ditch these sockets once it is working.

 Testing:

 ![prototype](./images/testing_strip_board.jpg)

-Note that you can see me trying to add numbers (31 in this case) to the panel lenses.
-I've given up on this as the results were not very good.
+Note: You can see me trying to add numbers (31 in this case) to the panel lenses.
+I 3D printed the number on the inside of the lens, airbrushed black into the embossed number, then sandpapered the back to show the black inside the embossed number.
+I've given up on this as the results were poor.

+In light of the above, I need to work out a way of displaying the numbers.
+However, I like the idea of having no numbers or months, and showing the current selection on a little display, like [this](https://thepihut.com/products/0-91-oled-display-module):

+This would sit next to the buttons.

 ## Matrix Build